Grenada Flag

 Foreigners can purchase property provided they acquire an Alien Land Holding License before the purchase.
 The license is currently 10% of the selling price.
 A notary public handles the paperwork.
 A police clearance from your place of residence and bank reference is necessary to process your application.
 This can take up to three months to process.

 After a license is secured the conveyance process may proceed.
 A survey is not compulsory but advised.
 When the conveyance is satisfactorily completed, the buyer will have to accomplish the payments.
-The lawyer will then register the transfer and pay government duties (stamp duty and transfer tax).
+The lawyer will then register the transfer and pay government duties (stamp duty and sales tax on property transfers).

 Footnotes to Transaction Costs Table